hieptl/netflix-clone/README.md

 Figure 24: Create web application on Firebase - Step 3.

-- Step 4: Save Firebase configuration in somewhere else for later use and click on "Continue to Console" button.
+- Step 4: Save Firebase configuration somewhere else for later use and click on the "Continue to Console" button.

 <a id="figure25"></a>
 <img src="./md-images/firebase20.png" alt="drawing" width="666"/>